This page is also available in: Español (Spanish)

 Almost every way of wording has some advantages and disadvantages.

 Whatever your preferred wording, here are three things to keep in mind

 - Every organizational structure can be drawn in different ways.
-The two structures below (a)-(d) describe the exact same set-up for an organization, some looking more hierarchical, some less so.
-We can sometimes avoid hierarchy with drawing a more circular structure (but even that comes with connotations, periphery vs center etc.).
+The structures below describe the exact same set-up for an organization, some looking more hierarchical, some less so.
+We can sometimes avoid hierarchy with drawing a more circular structure (but even that comes with connotations, periphery vs. center etc.).

 - When wrestling with terminology around power and hierarchy in sociocracy, we often use the term circular hierarchy.
 What is meant by that is that each circle has a top-down and a bottom up relationship at the same time (see double linking below), which leads to circular hierarchy: